AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

   - **📦 Installing Node.js, Yarn, and aelf-command**: These tools enable efficient interaction with the aelf blockchain, facilitating wallet creation and transaction management.

-  - **💡 Getting TOKEN Seed**: You learned how to obtain a TOKEN seed from the faucet, a fundamental step in creating fungible tokens.
+  - **💡 Getting Token Seed**: You obtained a TOKEN seed from the testnet faucet, a fundamental step in creating fungible tokens.

-  - **🔧 Configuring Frontend Integration**: You set up a frontend that interacts with both the multi-token and staking contracts, enabling user-friendly functionality in your dApp.
+  - **🔧 Configuring Frontend Integration**: You set up a frontend that interacts with both the multi-token and staking contracts, enabling user-friendly functionality including functions like token creation, token issuance, stake tokens, and withdraw tokens in your dApp.

-  - **🔗 Smart Contract Interaction:**: You successfully integrated with aelf’s multi-token contract and staking contract, setting up functions like token creation, token issuance, staking deposits, and withdrawals.

 **🔍 Final Output**